 Download Free Wealth Horoscope

-The ancient Hindu manuscripts have described the rules of fasting on Nirjala Ekadashi to gain the ultimate blessings of Lord Vishnu, and devotees must strictly observe the rules prescribed.
+What are the fasting rules for Nirjala Ekadashi?The ancient Hindu manuscripts have described the rules of fasting on Nirjala Ekadashi to gain the ultimate blessings of Lord Vishnu, and devotees must strictly observe the rules prescribed.
 The rule of no water consumption can be eased for those devotees who have any health conditions.
 Such devotees may drink water and keep a partial fast.
 Here are a few rules for Nirjala Ekadashi which can be observed by all.

 - The devotees must abstain from consuming beans and grains on Ekadashi

 - They should refrain from hurting or killing any animals or living beings.